VCCE/VCC/docs/UserGuide.md

  are the same as used by most Color Computer 3 emulations.

 <div style="page-break-after: always;"></div>
----
 <h2 align="center">The VCC Command Line Options</h2>

 VCC allows a couple of command line options.
 One has been available since at least VCC 1.42, and the other is a new addition in a recent release.
 It is expected more options will be added at a later date

 *NOTE: Command line options are used in the Windows "Command Prompt".
 You must change directory to the location of the VCC installation directory or use the complete file path to "VCC.exe" before using any command line options.*

- **Quick File Load --** The "Quick Load" function has been here all along but was never mentioned in previous manuals.
-In fact, I didn't even know this function worked until someone pointed it out to me recently.
+**Quick File Load** Certain files can be automatically loaded and started when VCC starts by specifying them on the command line.
+The files are identified by their extensions; .CCC, .ROM, or .BIN

+.CCC and .ROM files are considered to be images from Color Computer Cartridges.
+They are loaded and will auto start if "AutoStart Cart" is checked in Vcc Options "Misc" tab.

- Only ".bin" files may be loaded.
-These are in the same format Coco basic uses to save binary files using "SAVEM".
+.BIN files are in the format DECB uses to save binary files using "SAVEM".
 If you have a .dsk file containing these files you can use a coco .dsk utility such as "decb" from the "toolshed" package to copy them to windows.

-To use the file load function you can use the command line as follows:
+To use the quick file load function you can use the command line as follows:
 <pre>
-   vcc.exe filename.bin
+   C> vcc filename.bin
 </pre>
- Also, you can simply drag and drop one of these .bin files onto the Vcc Shortcut on your desktop to run vcc with the binary loaded.
+ Alternatly you can simply drag and drop one of these files onto a Vcc Shortcut on your desktop to run vcc with the binary loaded.

- Alternatively, if you double click on any of these file types in Windows File Explorer (if already associated with another program, you may need to right click, select "Open With", then associate this extension to VCC.exe), then associate these extensions with VCC, they will open VCC and run, from any directory.
+ Or you double click on any of these file types in Windows File Explorer (if already associated with another program, you may need to right click, select "Open With", then associate the extension to VCC.exe), then associate these extensions with VCC, they will open VCC and run, from any directory.
  Caution that if you associated these file types with a previous version of Vcc you may have de-associate them first.
 Windows does not include full paths in program associations.

- **Custom VCC.ini Load --** You can load a custom vcc.ini file from the command line in a Windows Command Prompt.
+ **Custom VCC.ini Load ** - You can load a custom vcc.ini file
+ from the command line in a Windows Command Prompt.
 You must first have created such a file from manually editing a vcc.ini file and saving it under a different name (w/the ini extension), or having "Saved" the custom ini file from the "File/Save Config" feature (below).
 To load a custom ini from the cmd line:
  <pre>
-   VCC.exe -i IniFileName.ini
+   C> vcc -i IniFileName.ini
  </pre>
- VCC now has a new feature to allow you to load a custom configuration from the cmd line by typing: VCC.exe -i xxxxx.ini (xxxxx being the custom configuration name)

  You can also set your Windows shortcut to VCC to load the custom config file on startup.
 To do so you just: